JavaScript array length property explained with 4 examples

 document.getElementById("div_demo").innerHTML = displayArray;

-You can see, the length of the array is shortened to three elements.
+You can see that the length of the array is reduced to three elements.